RizhaoCai/PyTorch_ONNX_TensorRT/README.md

 # PyTorch_ONNX_TensorRT
-A tutorial about how to build a TensorRT Engine from a PyTorch Model with the help of ONNX
+A tutorial that show how could you build a TensorRT engine from a PyTorch Model with the help of ONNX

 # Environment